Tia Chan

-Tia Chan (born 3 September 2002), also known as Chen Tiya (陈提娅 (Chén Tíyà)), is a Chinese-Canadian ice hockey goaltender.
-She plays college ice hockey with the UConn Huskies.
-She previously played in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.
+Tia Chan (born 3 September 2002), also known as Chen Tiya (陈提娅 (Chén Tíyà)), is a Chinese-Canadian ice hockey goaltender drafted to PWHL San Jose of the Professional Women's Hockey League.
+She played college ice hockey with the UConn Huskies.
+She has also played in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.
 A member of the Chinese national team, Chan represented China at the 2022 Winter Olympics.

+She was drafted by PWHL San Jose in the 2026 PWHL Draft.

 Playing career

 Chan began playing ice hockey at age four, following her two brothers, James and Ryan, onto the ice.
 She settled into goaltending after her brothers regularly asked her to man the goal so they could practice shooting.

 She got her start playing on boys' minor ice hockey teams in the Greater Toronto and Hamilton Area before moving to women's teams at the age of eight.
 Her junior career was played with the Burlington Junior Barracudas of the Provincial Women's Hockey League (Provincial WHL).

-NCAA
+College

 For the 2020–21 season, Chan joined the UConn in the Hockey East (WHEA) conference of the NCAA Division I as an incoming freshman.
 As a rookie, she started ten games and posted a 1.49 goals against average (GAA) and .947 save percentage (SV%) on the season.
 Her play was recognized with selection to the Hockey East All-Rookie Team.

+During the 2025–26 season, she led Hockey East in minutes played (2252:25), wins (27), shutouts (5), goals against average (1.55), and save percentage (.951) and was second with 1,122 saves.
+Nationally, she was second in wins, save percentage, and minutes played, third in saves, fourth in goals against average, and eighth in shutouts.
+Following the season she was named the WHCA Goalie of the Year.